Blane De St. Croix: Dead Ice (2014)

 The sculpture Dead Ice was created after De St. Croix’ research trip to the Svalbard Archipelago in the Arctic Circle in 2013.
 The monumental sculpture features two distinct sides that divide the space in two, one human and one natural, with the sculpture itself also acting as a border between the two created spaces.
-On one side is depicted dead-ice, or a glacier that has ceased to move and begins melting when no longer sustained by its climate; on the other side is depicted the remnants of past artic discovery.
+On one side is depicted dead-ice, or a glacier that has ceased to move and begins melting when no longer sustained by its climate; on the other side is depicted the remnants of past arctic discovery.

 Moving Landscape II (2020)

-Moving Landscpe II is part of the Gem State exhibition at the Sun Valley Museum of Art where De St. Croix participated in a residency in the fall of 2019.
+Moving Landscape II is part of the Gem State exhibition at the Sun Valley Museum of Art where De St. Croix participated in a residency in the fall of 2019.
 Inspired by the diversity of geological formations he encountered and the history of Sun Valley as a Union Pacific destination, De St. Croix has created an installation for the exhibition—a model Union Pacific train pulling cars that carry small sculptural models of the sites that De St. Croix visited during the residency.

 Hollow Ground (2020)

 In 2019, De St. Croix visited Utqiagvik, Alaska, to observe the dissolving permafrost as a result of climate change.
 Using techniques including model-making, theater, and special effects, De St. Croix combines recycled styrofoam with eco-resins and other earth-friendly materials to model the surface of Hollow Ground.
 De St. Croix uses first hand experiences of the landscape to give viewers a glimpse into the future.
-This sculpture was featured in Blane De St. Croix’s solo exhibition at the Massachusetts Museum of Contemporary Art, 2020 - 2021.
+This sculpture was featured in Blane De St. Croix's solo exhibition at the Massachusetts Museum of Contemporary Art, 2020 - 2021.

 Alchemist Triptych (2020)

 Alchemist Triptych is a sculpture that represents mineral mines extracted from the earth in hanging and tapered concentric rings.
 Each mineral mine has a corresponding hole in the floor which depicts the healing ground in the face of extraction.
-This sculpture was featured in Blane De St. Croix’s solo exhibition at the Massachusetts Museum of Contemporary Art, 2020 - 2021.
+This sculpture was featured in Blane De St. Croix's solo exhibition at the Massachusetts Museum of Contemporary Art, 2020 - 2021.

 Over Ice (2020)

 Over Ice is a cast paper relief sculpture made from handmade paper which is based on sight photography from Svalbard depicting an aerial survey of the landscape below.
 The cast paper was made in collaboration with the Dieu Donné paper studio in Brooklyn, New York, a non-profit cultural institution which collaborates in the creation of contemporary art using the process of hand papermaking.
-This relief sculpture was featured in Blane De St. Croix’s solo exhibition at the Massachusetts Museum of Contemporary Art, 2020 - 2021.
+This relief sculpture was featured in Blane De St. Croix's solo exhibition at the Massachusetts Museum of Contemporary Art, 2020 - 2021.

 How to Move a Landscape (2020)

-The film How to Move a Landscape is a collaboration between Tony Gerber and Blane De St. Croix which follows De St. Croix’s trip to Utqiagvik, Alaska in 2019.
-The documentary style film is about the De St. Croix’s artistic process and work.
-Preliminary footage from the film was featured in Blane De St. Croix’s solo exhibition at the Massachusetts Museum of Contemporary Art, 2020 - 2021.
+The film How to Move a Landscape is a collaboration between Tony Gerber and Blane De St. Croix which follows De St. Croix's trip to Utqiagvik, Alaska in 2019.
+The documentary style film is about the De St. Croix's artistic process and work.
+Preliminary footage from the film was featured in Blane De St. Croix's solo exhibition at the Massachusetts Museum of Contemporary Art, 2020 - 2021.